What this privacy notice covers

 What personal data do we collect through the use of BWVD?

-Personal data collected is likely to include images and audio recording as well as sensitive personal data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sexual orientation, and criminal offences and convictions to the extent that this data is visible in the images or audio recorded by our BWV cameras.
+Personal data collected is likely to include images and audio recordings as well as sensitive personal data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sexual orientation, and criminal offences and convictions to the extent that this data is visible in the images or audio recorded by our BWV cameras.

 The lawful basis on which we use this information